RiotGames/key-conjurer/README.md

 ## First Deploy
 ```
 source prod.env
-make api_build api_upload
-make terraform_apply
-make build upload
+make build deploy
 ```
-Ensure the IAM role provisioned by `terraform` has access to use the `KMS` key created above
+*When Deploying to AWS* Ensure the IAM role provisioned by `terraform` has access to use the `KMS` key created above

 ## Future Deploys
 ```